Advanced search

 Use in children with breathing problems: Codeine is not recommended in children with breathing problems, since the symptoms of morphine toxicity may be worse in these children.

-Breastfeeding: Do not take codeine while you are breastfeeding.
-Codeine and morphine passes into breast milk.
+Do not take this medicine while you are breastfeeding.
+Codeine and morphine passes into breast milk and will affect your baby.

 Driving and using machines: This medicine can affect your ability to drive or use machines as it may make you feel sleepy or dizzy.

-• Do not drive or used machines while taking this medicine until you are sure you are not affected
+• Do not drive or use machines while taking this medicine until you are sure you are not affected

 • It is an offence to drive if this medicine affects your ability to drive